kamilion/customizer/docs/workflow.md

 contain some text that GitHub has prepared by default.

-* For direct commit: when making changes to `FILENAME` the title will be set to 'Update FILENAME'.
+* For direct commit: when making changes to `FILENAME` the title will be set to something similar as the following.

-* For pull request: when creating pull request prior to merge changes from `another` branch, the title is set to the name of branch and the result is 'Another (#ISSUE)'.
+      'Update FILENAME'

-* When merging changes from other fork that has been created outside the original repository, the title will be set to something that looks like 'Merge pull request #ISSUE from USERNAME/master'.
+* For pull request: when merging changes from other fork that has been created outside the original repository, the title will be set to something similar as the following.

+      'Merge pull request #ISSUE from USERNAME/master'

+* However, when merging changes from `another` branch using "squash and merge" option, the title is set to the name of branch and the result is similar to the following.

+      'Another (#ISSUE)'

 Regardless of direct commit and pull request, the default title may be changed to "something else" but GitHub will limit to 50 characters.